doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 - Jump=SPACEBAR

 ### **Video**
-- Set **Real-time shadows** to OFF, i.e. the slider all the way to the left (this is  for performance reasons as well as to reduce the incidence of buggy shadows through walls, etc.).
+- Set **Real-time shadows** to OFF, i.e. the slider all the way to the left (this is  for performance reasons as well as to reduce the incidence of buggy shadows through walls, etc.). **This settings is required for Ashfall.**

 # MCM Settings
 From the in-game menu, select the **Mod Configuration Menu**.
 Note: some settings may require you to re-launch the game to take effect.